 GPS: N63° 37.327′ W19° 59.289′

 Need a little break, want to take a bath in a hotpot?
 Between Sejalandsfoss and Skogafoss about 7km before reaching Skogafoss waterfall a sign poits you to Seljavellir and Raufarfell.
 Drive the track straight to the end and park your car, unless arriving in the middle of the night most probably you won’t be alone.
 Walking into the valley for about 20 minutes you will reach a pool in the middle of nowhere.
 Hottest place in the water is where you hit the pool when hiking up (you will see the hot water pipe).
-In the roks you will alo find a comfortable kind of seat with hot water coming down in your back – will you discover?
-There are changing facilities, usually pretty muddy, but no toilets or showers.
+In the rocks you will also find a comfortable kind of “seat” with hot water coming down in your back?
+There are changing facilities with usually pretty muddy floor, but no toilets or showers.

 GPS: N63° 34.013′ W19° 36.379′

 Just a few meters further down main road no. 1 watch out on the left for some interesting houses literally been built into the rocks.

 The majestic waterfall Skogafoss is one of the main classic Iceland photos taken in the south, usually captured as long exposure.
 Once here don’t be satisfied with shooting from ground level.
 Take the effort of climbing the steps.
 Half the way up you will discover a little path to the left, where you will have a second good view on Skogafoss and an interesting stone face as well.
 Lenses: from wide angle to telephoto lens.

 GPS: N63° 31.759′ W19° 30.795′

 The hike into the countryside beyond the ladder on top of Skogarfoss by the way is really worth going a couple of kilometers. though it is beautiful and easy looking be prepared with very good outdoor clothing, a hiking map, some food, and a GPS.
 The weather can change from sun to fog and snow within minutes up here – even in summer!